xrkhill/why-git/why.md

 * Helps you track down bugs by finding commit where a bug was introduced

-## Ammend
+## Amend

 * Forgot to add a file to your last commit?
-Don't worry... ammend your commit!
+Don't worry... amend your commit!

 ## Speed